VModugno/mycobot_communications/README-dev.md

 PI	RaspberryPI 4B	ubuntu	v18.04.is recommened
 Atom	atomMain	v4.1 is recommended for robots labelled ER28001202200415 and before，or not lablled; v5.1 is recommended for robots lablled ER28001202200416 and after
 ```

+# notes on realsense
+We wanted to integrate a depth camera.
+We thought about plugging it into the student's laptop which would be much faster than sending frames over the network.
+But, the realsense is picky about its friends and doesn't talk to every computer.
+Hence we plugged it into the pi.

+On the pi, there is an outstanding issue with the python realsense2 library that we ran into. [here](https://github.com/IntelRealSense/librealsense/issues/6628) is the issue.
+We can run the ros2 node that is cpp, but it can't publish color pointclouds due to another error (likely pi related) that is also documented (but I lost the link).

+Hence, we went with the approach to make a function on the student's computer where they can ask for a frame and get it in open cv format.
+And they can ask given a pixel of a frame, what is the 3d point for that.